pubmob-com/pubmob/_pubs/amitaischleier.md

 owner-name: Amitai Schleier
 sort-name: Schleier, Amitai
 pub-name: "Amitai's Associates"
-pub-photo: agilein3minutes.png
+pub-photo: germany-map.png
-pub-photo-caption: "You may know me from Agile in 3 Minutes or my Coding Tour."
+pub-photo-caption: "You may know me from my Coding Tour (mostly in Germany)."
 pub-summary-twenty-words: Nice code you got there.
 Be a shame if something good didn't happen to it.

 tagline: Reduce the costs and risks of software delivery.